python/mypy/mypyc/doc/differences_from_python.rst

 Free threading
 --------------

-Mypyc supports free threading, but it doesn't provide the exact memory safety guarantees as Python in compiled modules under free threading when there are race conditions.
+Mypyc supports free threading.
+However, optimized primitive operations in compiled code may have different atomicity properties compared to CPython.

-Additionally, optimized primitive operations in compiled code may have different atomicity properties compared to CPython.
-Use explicit synchronization if code depends on operations being atomic.
+Use explicit synchronization if code depends on operations being atomic and race conditions are possible.
 This is already the recommended approach for normal Python code.
+You can often use :ref:`librt.threading.Lock <librt-threading-lock>` (or :py:class:`threading.Lock`, which is less efficient than ``librt.threading.Lock``) to fix data races.

-Currently, compiled code must ensure that proper synchronization is used to prevent data races involving non-final attributes in native classes, unless the attribute has a value type such as ``bool``, ``float`` or ``i64``.
-You can use explicit synchronization, such as via :ref:`librt.threading.Lock <librt-threading-lock>` (or :py:class:`threading.Lock`, which is less efficient than ``librt.threading.Lock``) if there is a possibility of such a data race.
+Since mypyc 2.3, the vast majority of operations are memory safe even if there are race conditions (unlike earlier mypyc releases).
+This includes list operations and access to native instance attributes (except for a few less common use cases that will be fixed in future releases).

 .. note::

-    We are working on improving memory safety in free-threading builds of Python, and hope to make all normal Python features memory safe, while providing more efficient but less safe opt-in, non-standard features.
+    Operations that aren't safe under race conditions in interpreted CPython are not expected to be memory safe in compiled code either.

-As libraries often won't be able to control the concurrent access by user code, we recommend that modules document that multi-threaded access is only supported via public interfaces that ensure correct synchronization.
-Marking attributes as internal using an underscore attribute prefix is another possibility, but this is not enforced at runtime.
-Another option is to document that multithreaded access is not supported, or that particular objects should not be used from multiple threads concurrently.
+    Some :ref:`librt <librt>` features are heavily optimized for performance and don't guarantee memory safety when there are race conditions (notably the :ref:`vec <librt-vecs>` type).

 It's always safe to perform read-only operations concurrently.
 Using objects with final attributes and tuple objects can help prevent